FrontendSolutionsGmbH/ufp-optimizer/README.md

 ## What is this repository for? ##

-ufp-optimizer works on a directory and compresses everything inside (
+ufp-optimizer works on a directory base and compresses everything inside

-* zopfli+brotli
+* zopfli+brotli to text files (html, javascript, svg, css, ...)
+* image compressions (lossless) with imagemin
-* webp conversion of images
+* webp conversion of images (jpg and png)
-* html minification
+* html minification with html-minifier
-* ready to use .htaccess for the above optimizations (so that a compatible browser loads image.jpeg.webp and not image.jpeg)
+* ready to use .htaccess for the above optimizations (so that a compatible browser loads image.jpeg.webp instead of image.jpeg)

-## How do I get set up? ##
+## How do I start? ##

 First of all you need to install the package

 ```
-npm install ufp-optimizer --save
+> npm install ufp-optimizer --save
 ```